Scientific: Brahea edulis

 USDA 9-11 (arid and semi arid region best)

 Landscape Use: Accent palm, residential and commercial plantings, oasis and xeric design themes in desert regions.
-Will not grow in humid subtropical or tropical climates like Florida
+Difficult to grow in humid subtropical or tropical climates such as in Florida.

-Form & Character: Single-trunk palm with elephant hide like, semi-self shedding trunk.
-Similar to a small W. filifera in stature, reserved, dignified.
+Form & Character: This is a single-trunk fan palm with elephant hide like, semi-self shedding trunk.
+Similar to a small Washingtonia filifera in stature, reserved, dignified.

-Growth Habit: Relative to Washingtonia palms, this is a slow growing palm, especially when young, but eventually will reach 45' in height.
+Growth Habit: Evergreen, perennial monocot, slow growing especially when young, but eventually will reach 45 feet in height.

-Flowers & fruits: Long, arching plumes of cream-colored flowers on plumes easily twice exceed width of foliar canopy.
-Fruit are conspicuous round and golden when ripe, 1" to 1.4" in diameter (2.5-3.5 cm), edible.
-They have a taste similar to dates and are generally eaten fresh or used to make preserves.
+Flowers & Fruits: Long, arching plumes of cream-colored flowers on plumes easily twice exceed width of foliar canopy.
+Fruit are conspicuous round and golden when ripe, 1 to 1.5 inch in diameter, edible.
+The fruits surprisingly taste similar to dates and are generally eaten fresh or used to make preserves.

-Temperature: Cold hardy to 18-20oF.
-Less cold hardy than B. armata
+Temperature: Cold hardy to 18oF.
+Less cold hardy than Brahea armata.

 Light: Full sun